EUROPE MARKETS: Luxury-goods Shares Lead Europe Higher As Traders Shake Off Rising Euro

 The greenback momentarily got a break from its downturn (http://www.marketwatch.com/story/dollar-erases-loss-after-trump-says-currency-will-get-stronger-and-stronger-2018-01-25) when U.S. President Donald Trump in an interview with CNBC on Thursday spoke out in favor of a stronger dollar and said the currency is "going to get stronger and stronger."

-The dollar was again moving weaker on Friday, with the euro climbing.
+The dollar was again moving lower on Friday (http://www.marketwatch.com/story/trump-boost-fades-for-dollar-as-investors-brace-for-gdp-data-2018-01-26), however, with the euro climbing.
+The shared currency has risen 1.7% against the dollar this week, its biggest weekly advance since July last year, according to FactSet data.

 But traders appeared to be ignoring the currency moves for a bit, pushing European markets higher on company news.
-The gain was driven by the pharmaceutical and luxury-goods sectors, with the health care index up 1% and the consumer goods index up 0.8%.
+The gain was driven by the pharmaceutical and luxury-goods sectors after well-received corporate updates from key industry players.

+In the U.K., investors were also encouraged by gross domestic product data that showed Britain's economy expanded 0.5% quarter-on-quarter in the last three months of 2017, beating forecasts of a 0.4% reading.
+For the full year, GDP grew 1.8%, down from 1.9% in 2016.

 Which stocks are in focus?